 Dr. Walls serves as the principal investigator with a longstanding research team that includes Anishinaabe community members and academic researchers working together to understand and address the social, historical, and contemporary determinants of unequal health outcomes.

-Episode 3: Listening to What Voters Want for Children with Linda Smith
+Fall Episode 3: Listening to What Voters Want for Children with Linda Smith

 Wednesday, December 7, 2022, at 3 PM ET / 12 PM PT